odrevet/music-box-tune-tracker/readme.md

-This is a minimal music box editor compatible with Fred Record Player, available at https://www.instructables.com/id/3D-printing-records-for-a-Fisher-Price-toy-record-/
+This is a minimal music box tune tracker compatible with "Fred Record Player" available at https://www.instructables.com/id/3D-printing-records-for-a-Fisher-Price-toy-record-/

-Fred Record Player can be uses to open fpr which can be converted to SCAD file, which can be 3D printed into real records to use with the original Fisher Price Record Player.

 # Prerequisites